 Install an Edge site

-• Zarf package: install your Edge site offline by downloading and running the Edge Zarf package.
-This method should only be used if you have an Air-gapped Collibra Platform and environment.
+• Zarf package: This method allows you to install your Edge site offline by downloading and running the Edge Zarf package.
+It should only be used if you have an Air-gapped Collibra Platform and environment.

 Prerequisites